 Hi!
 I’m Amie.
 I’m one of the beat reporters covering LSU for The New Orleans Times-Picayune.

 I’m a member of several professional organizations including: the Associated Press Sports Editors (APSE), Association of Women in Sports Media (AWSM), Investigative Reporters and Editors (IRE), Football Writers Association of America (FWAA) and National Sports Media Association (NSMA).
-I also am a registered FCS Top 25 voter.

 I have experience in covering everything from the nitty gritty details of a beat to tangentially related topics like concussions and sexual assault.